braedenlp/Braeden_BSE_Portfolio/index.md

 ![hardware](Untitled presentation (1).jpg)

 Figure 1: The figure above is a picture of my project built and wired.
+The arrows point towards the most important parts of the project.
 ## Challenges

 Challenges that I faced in this process is that I altered multiple mechanical aspects of my project for it to work.
 I used a dremel to sand down the acrylic covering of the matrix board because it was too big.
 The legs of the hoop were too small so I reprinted them.
 The wires kept snapping off of my circuit boards so I either soldered solid core wires onto them or tinned them.
 On top of all that, the matrix board that I have right now is broken so we have to get a new one.
 What came with this was a lot of debugging that happened because I initially thought that something was wrong with my circuit board.
 I ended up using a different, bigger, matrix board that was proven to work to hook everything up.